 Ammonium sulfate and Copper sulfate

 Iron sets back mosses while having little effect on the grass.
 However, iron will not always kill the moss.
 It may "burn" the moss severely and render the plant very weak.
 If the moss is to be eliminated, it must be removed and grass seed sown into its place for a thick turf.
-Even so, if the conditions that favor the moss are not changed, the moss will recover over time, and it will not look like an application was ever applied.
+Even so, if the conditions that favor the moss are not changed, the moss will recover over time, and you are back to where you started.

 Moss can be controlled with products containing Iron Sulfate, and Ferrous Ammonium Sulfate.
 A good mixture is approximately 3 ounces of Iron Sulfate in 5 gallons of water.
 A five-gallon mixture should be sprayed over a 1000 sq. ft. area.
 Products such as Moss-Out (ferrous ammonium sulfate) can be used to control moss.
 Note that it is best to keep the Moss-Out product away from sidewalks and driveway concrete, because it will stain the concrete.

 Moss can also be controlled by spraying with copper sulfate at a rate of 2 to 5 ounces in 4 gallons of water.
 The 4 gallons will be sufficient to cover 1000 square feet.
 However, the material could stain your hands and clothing, and may be caustic to metal containers.
-None of these materials pose serious threats to the environment; in fact Iron and Sulfur are essential elements for successful plant growth.
+Copper sulfate in some cases has negative effects on aquatic ecosystems and its use should be avoided if possible.

 Lime is a good product to control acidic conditions in your lawn.
 Over time, the acidic conditions can become detrimental to grass health by binding up the availability of important nutrients.
 By liming the turf, especially with a calcium-based lime, one can neutralize the acidity, building a better lawn and a stronger competitor for weeds and moss.
 The ideal soil pH for most lawns is 'neutral', about 6.5 to 7.
 A pH below 6 is considered 'acidic' and over 7 is 'alkaline'.
 Acid soil will often be associated with poor fertility, and may encourage moss growth in bare areas.
-Limestone is the common remedy used to 'neutralize' acid soils.
-If test of your lawn show pH 4 or 5, then applying limestone twice each growing season, in addition to regular fertilizer applications, should significantly improve the pH level.
+Crushed limestone is a common remedy used to reduce soil acidity.
+If soil tests show pH 4 or 5, then applying limestone twice each growing season, in addition to regular fertilizer applications, should significantly increase the pH level.
 Do not add lime to control a moss problem unless a soil test indicates a need for lime.

 Poor soil fertility can be a cause for lawn moss growth.
 If moss grows in areas of your lawn that appear dry and sunny, then the appearance of moss is probably caused by poor soil fertility.
 To see if low soil fertility is contributing to a moss problem, take a representative soil sample from the areas where moss usually grows and have it tested.
 If tests show deficiencies in certain nutrients, addition of those nutrients could alleviate the problem.
 Only apply fertilizers if it is needed.
 Over fertilization can cause other problems, including pest infestations and possibly groundwater contamination.
 At the same time your moss problem remains unaffected if low soil fertility was not the cause to begin with.

-Fertilization with a high nitrogen fertilizer can have a significant effect on moss reduction, and supports the growth of healthy turf.
+High nitrogen fertilizers can have a significant effect on moss reduction, and supports the growth of healthy turf.
 Monthly applications of iron and potassium, in combination with nitrogen, are also helpful.
 Specific moss control fertilizers are available that contain nitrogen, potassium and iron.
 These are most effective in a four-application per year program, with applications in early spring, late spring, mid-summer, and early fall.
 As with all fertilizers, carefully read and follow the directions on the product.

 Return to the main page of this section